AnyLogic

 Enable steps

-1. Navigate to the properties of the Main diagram and select the Enable steps option in the Space and network section.
+1. Navigate to the properties of the Main diagram and select the Enable synchronous steps option in the Space and network section.
 Leave the set by default: 1 seconds.

 Now we need to let the radar know that the missile reached the aircraft and exploded so that the radar could launch and guide another missile.